Legal aid debt keeps climbing

 "They are prepared to sign anything under the circumstances, so long as they have a lawyer that can represent them," he said.

-Next story in National: Union unhappy at fees for new body
+Next story in New Zealand: Union unhappy at fees for new body

 Copyright © 2014, Radio New Zealand